mayur-said/End-to-End-Bike-Sharing-Project/README.md

 I'm excited to share my latest End-to-End Bike Sharing Project developed using Azure Databricks, Azure Data Lake Gen 2, and Delta Lake with all of you.
 The main purpose of this project is to showcase my skills in data engineering and data analysis.

 ### Project Overview
 The project focuses on bike sharing systems, which are automated bike rental systems with a global presence.
 These systems play a crucial role in traffic, environmental, and health matters.
 The dataset contains hourly data from various bike-sharing programs worldwide, consisting of over 500 thousand bicycles.
-For more detailed information on the dataset used for this project, please refer to the provided link.
+For more detailed information on the dataset used for this project, please refer to this [link](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).

 ### Project Requirements
 #### [Data Ingestion](ingestion_pipeline):